rapidsai/cuml/wiki/python/ESTIMATOR_GUIDE.md

 6. Convert the return value
    1. This will ultimately call `CumlArray.to_output(output_type=output_type, output_dtype=output_dtype)

 While the above list of steps may seem excessive for every call, most functions follow this general form, but may skip a few steps depending on a couple of factors.
 For example, Step #3 is necessary on functions that modify the estimator's estimated attributes, such as `fit()`, but is not necessary for functions like `predict()` or `transform()`.
-And Step #5/6 are only necessary when returning array-like objects and are ommitted when returning any other type.
+And Step #5/6 are only necessary when returning array-like objects and are omitted when returning any other type.

 Functionally, you can think of these decorators equivalent to the following pseudocode:
 ```python